Make sure you don’t miss a free printable of my top 5 pattern games; you can download below!

 - There has to be a pattern to the game.

-Activities can be adult led (we pick the activity and model how to do it and invite the child to join) or child led (we see the child do something and we join in).
-However, the activity has to be like a dance; we both have steps to do, whether we are the lead, follow, or equal.
-And, even more importantly, we cannot over direct or be over-directed.
-The goal is just to do something in response to what the child does, and visa versa.
+Instead of activities that are adult led (we pick the activity and model how to do it and invite the child to join) or child led (we see the child do something and we join in), the activity can be more like a dance; we both have steps to do.
+It is best if we do not over direct or be over-directed.
+The goal is to do something in response to what the child does, and visa versa.

 Ok, let’s get to some examples.
 The other day, I worked with a mom whose 2 year old son was throwing all of the stuffed animals out of the large net on the wall.
 I asked the mom if she thought an ‘in/out’ game with the animals would be motivating for him, and she decided to give it a try.
 She beckoned her son to join her and modeled ‘shooting’ (he says ‘shoot while playing basketball) the animals into the net.
 He did not try to imitate, and instead quickly took the animal out and walked away.
 The Mom looked at me and shrugged; he was not interested in the game of shooting/throwing in the animals.
 I explained this three-step format to create a pattern game and asked what his role could be.
 Well… he seemed to like taking the animals out.